 Learn more about vulval care.

-LP can lead to changes in your vulva and vagina, including:
+Lichen planus can lead to changes in your vulva and vagina, including:

 • disappearance of your clitoral hood

-• shrinkage of your inner lips (labia minora)
+• shrinkage of your inner lips (labia)

 • your inner lips sticking together